-(ix) The word "separate establishment" is very important to understand that MERC SOP Regulations have increased the limit to 600 KVA, in view of multiple connections with specified demarking and physical separation, which is

-(x) In the above case all the establishments are not separate and are in one shed without physical separation.
+- (xi) The word "separate establishment" is very important to understand that MERC SOP Regulations have increased the limit to 600 KVA, in view of multiple connections with specified demarking and physical separation, which is misinterpreted by the Appellants.
+Connections of Multiplex and malls can be incorporated in this provision, as all establishments are separate and have physical separation or identity. - (xii) In the above case all the establishments are not separate and are in one shed without physical separation.
 However, they are given different points of supply, which signifies the violation of MERC Condition of Supply Regulation 3.4.3, and hence is clearly governed by Commercial Circular No 6.
 The purpose of all connections is for power looms.